rifqisaleh/ShopSmartt-Next.js/README.md

 Hello Everyone !

-ShopSmart is an online store application built using React and TypeScript, designed to provide users with a seamless shopping experience.
+ShopSmart is an online store application built using Next.js and Typrecrsipt.
 The app integrates features such as product browsing, category filtering, a shopping cart, user authentication, and more.
-To access my deployed website, visit: [https://shopsmartappmrs.netlify.app/]
+To access my deployed website, visit: [https://shop-smartt-next-js.vercel.app/]

 ## Overview of the Application
 ShopSmart allows users to explore a variety of products, filter by categories, and add items to their shopping cart.
 Users can log in to manage their accounts, while the shopping cart is accessible to both logged-in and non-logged-in users.
 The app is designed to be intuitive and responsive, ensuring ease of use across devices.

 To log-in to the account use:

-Email : sutrisno@mail.com
+Email : sutris@mail.com
-Password: qwerty
+Password: Qwerty123

 ## Features Implemented